derekrollend/darknet/README.md

 3. Modify Some Code

-   (1) In [src/yolo.c](https://github.com/Guanghan/darknet/blob/master/src/yolo.c), change class numbers and class names.
+   (1) In [src/yolo.c](https://github.com/derekrollend/darknet/blob/master/src/yolo.c), change class numbers and class names.
 (And also the paths to the training data and the annotations, i.e., the list we obtained from step 2. )

-       If we want to train new classes, in order to display correct png Label files, we also need to moidify and run [data/labels/make_labels] (https://github.com/Guanghan/darknet/blob/master/data/labels/make_labels.py)
+       If we want to train new classes, in order to display correct png Label files, we also need to modify and run [data/labels/make_labels] (https://github.com/derekrollend/darknet/blob/master/data/labels/make_labels.py)

-   (2) In [src/yolo_kernels.cu](https://github.com/Guanghan/darknet/blob/master/src/yolo_kernels.cu), change class numbers.
+   (2) In [src/yolo_kernels.cu](https://github.com/derekrollend/darknet/blob/master/src/yolo_kernels.cu), change class numbers.

    (3) Now we are able to train with new classes, but there is one more thing to deal with.
 In YOLO, the number of parameters of the second last layer is not arbitrary, instead it is defined by some other parameters including the number of classes, the side(number of splits of the whole image).
 Please read [the paper](http://arxiv.org/abs/1506.02640)

        (5 x 2 + number_of_classes) x 7 x 7, as an example, assuming no other parameters are modified.

-       Therefore, in [cfg/yolo.cfg](https://github.com/Guanghan/darknet/blob/master/cfg/yolo.cfg), change the "output" in line 218, and "classes" in line 222.
+       Therefore, in [cfg/yolo.cfg](https://github.com/derekrollend/darknet/blob/master/cfg/yolo.cfg), change the "output" in line 218, and "classes" in line 222.

    (4) Now we are good to go.
 If we need to change the number of layers and experiment with various parameters, just mess with the cfg file.
-For the original yolo configuration, we have the [pre-trained weights](http://pjreddie.com/media/files/extraction.conv.weights) to start from.
-For arbitrary configuration, I'm afraid we have to generate pre-trained model ourselves.
+For the original yolo configuration, we have the [pre-trained weights](http://pjreddie.com/media/files/extraction.conv.weights) to start from. **For training with either the yolo-small.cfg or yolo-tiny.cfg, we can extract the pre-trained convolutional weights from the corresponding model from pjreddie via:**

+   `./darknet partial cfg/yolo-small.cfg yolo-small.weights yolo-small.conv.weights 29`

+   or

+   `./darknet partial cfg/yolo-tiny.cfg yolo-tiny.weights yolo-tiny.conv.weights 16`

+   These convolutional layer weights can then be used to during training on your own data.

 4. Start Training

    Try something like:

-   ./darknet yolo train cfg/yolo.cfg extraction.conv.weights
+   `./darknet yolo train cfg/yolo.cfg extraction.conv.weights`

+   or

+   `./darknet yolo train cfg/yolo-small.cfg yolo-small.conv.weights`

+   or

+   `./darknet yolo train cfg/yolo-tiny.cfg yolo-tiny.conv.weights`

 #Contact#
 If you find any problems regarding the procedure, contact me at [gnxr9@mail.missouri.edu](gnxr9@mail.missouri.edu).